variety/variety/README.markdown

 ##### Dependencies #####

-Absolutely none, except for MongoDB.
+Absolutely none, except MongoDB.
 Written in 100% JavaScript.

 #### Special Thanks ####

-I offer sincere thanks to Kyle Banker (@Hwaet) for writing an unusually good book on MongoDB, thereby teaching me everything I know about it so far.
+I offer sincere thanks to Gaëtan Voyer-Perraul ([@gatesvp] (https://twitter.com/#!/@gatesvp)) and Kristina Chodorow ([@kchodorow] (https://twitter.com/#!/kchodorow)) for answering other people's questions about how to do this on Stack Overflow, thereby providing me with the initial seed of code which grew into this tool.

-@gatesvp
+Much thanks also, to Kyle Banker ([@Hwaet] (https://twitter.com/#!/hwaet)) for writing an unusually good book on MongoDB, which has taught me everything I know about it so far.

-@kchodorow
+##### Stay Safe #####

-WARNINGS
+I every reason to believe this tool will **not** corrupt your data or harm your computer.
+But if I were you, I would not use it in a production environment.

-LICENSE/COPYRIGHT
+Released by Maypop Inc, © 2012, under the [MIT License] (http://www.opensource.org/licenses/MIT).